labina99/bakery-ai-assistant/README.md

 The assistant uses **rule-based intent detection** to classify each user message into one of several categories: placing an order, asking about the menu, hours, location, contact, or requesting a change.

 For orders, it uses keyword matching and regex to extract five fields: item, flavor, quantity, pickup date, and pickup time.
-These are stored in session state and merged across turns — so a customer can provide information gradually and the bot keeps track of what it has and what it still needs.
+These are stored in session state and merged across turns so that a customer can provide information gradually and the bot keeps track of what it has and what it still needs.

 ---